mojs/mojs-player/README.md

 webpack
 ```

-Please make sure yuo are on the `dev` branch before making changes.
+Please make sure you are on the `dev` branch before making changes.

 ## License